Viral ‘Boiling Water Challenge’ Sending People To Hospital

 — ???? (@earthsouvenir) February 2, 2019

-Dr. Jeff Schaider, chairman of emergency medicine at Cook County Health in Chicago, pointed out that bare skin shouldn’t even be exposed in temperatures this low.
+Dr. Jeff Schaider, the chairman of emergency medicine at Cook County Health in Chicago, pointed out that bare skin shouldn’t even be exposed in temperatures this low.
 If water gets onto the skin, it can freeze quickly and result in frostbite.

 “The gamut runs from essentially being burned from hot liquid to being exposed to the cold air,” said Schaider.
 “If your hand has water on it, that freezes pretty quick.
 That’s a bigger risk, actually.”